A Community Effort to Monitor Chicago’s Bats

 Why Study Bats?

-Bats are facing many threats, such as white-nose syndrome, a devastating fungal pathogen that has more than a 90 percent mortality for some species.
+Bats are facing many threats, such as white-nose syndrome, a devastating fungal pathogen that has a more than 90 percent mortality for some species.
 At the same time, urbanization continues to expand, increasing the amount of human-altered habitat and overlap between humans and bats, which can lead to conflict.
 Bats are a critical part of the ecosystem; each bat is estimated to eat more than 1,200 insects in a single night.
 And although bats are known to inhabit urban areas, we know very little about what habitat factors influence their distributions in cities.

 To make cities more friendly to bats, researchers need more information about how bats are using urban habitat at more locations.
 With the help of community scientists, the Urban Wildlife Institute can monitor for bats at more locations than ever before, and contribute data to a regionwide monitoring effort.